springmeyer/arc.js/README.md

 Available types: `CoordinatePoint`, `ArcOptions`, `Coord`, `GreatCircle`, `Arc`, `GeoJSONFeature`
 ```

 It is then up to you to add up these features to create fully fledged geodata.
-See the examples/ directory for sample code to create a GeoJSON feature collection from multiple routes.
+See the [interactive demo](https://danespringmeyer.com/arc.js/) for sample code to create a GeoJSON feature collection from multiple routes.

+## License

+This project is licensed under the BSD license.
+See [LICENSE.md](LICENSE.md) for details.

+### Third-Party Licenses

+This project includes code ported from GDAL (Geospatial Data Abstraction Library), which is licensed under the MIT/X11 license.
+See [GDAL-LICENSE.md](GDAL-LICENSE.md) for the full GDAL license text and attribution details.